demisto/content/Integrations/QRadar/QRadar_description.md

 # Fetch incidents:
 You can apply additional (optional) filters for the fetch-incident query using the `Query to fetch offenses ` integration parameter.
 For more information how to use the filter syntax, see the [QRadar filter documentation](https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.1/com.ibm.qradar.doc/c_rest_api_filtering.html) and [QRadar offense documentation](https://www.ibm.com/support/knowledgecenter/SSKMKU/com.ibm.qradar.doc_cloud/9.1--siem-offenses-offense_id-GET.html).
+* Full Incident Enrichment - Uncheck this in order to switch off QRadar offense enrichment done in fetch-incidents.
+This might help if you encounter a timeout while fetching new incidents.

 # Required Permissions:
 * Assets - Vulnerability Management *or* Assets